DMS Charteris Gold & Precious Metals Fund Update

 Other factors that we believe will drive precious and non-precious metals prices higher are more demand focused typically driven by the accelerating shift to electric vehicles – an electric car uses four times more copper than an equivalent fossil fuel one – and growing central bank holdings of gold.
 The Central Bank of Russia was ahead of the pack in switching its US Treasury bonds into gold in 2018, taking over a year to complete the task due to the scale of the holdings.
 It still might have a bit more to do but we expect a lot of other central banks to follow suit.

 Demand for jewellery has fallen sharply in the wake of the coronavirus crisis.
-However, it is worth highlighting that gold and silver prices traditionally underperform in the first half of the year as demand is fuelled by the wedding season in India that runs from June to September.
+However, it is worth highlighting that gold and silver prices traditionally underperform in the first half of the year as demand is fuelled in the second half of the year by the wedding season in India that runs from June to September along with the build up to Christmas in the West and the Chinese new year.
 Prices have held up despite the jewellery demand slump and we would expect this demand to pick up once the pandemic starts to abate.

 Precious metals prices in the wake of the pandemic